Introduction to Acoustics

 Want to take your studies further?
 Explore our integrated masters pathway

-Unsure about this leavel of study?
+Unsure about this level of study?
 Explore our foundation year entry pathway

 - Gain professional knowledge and skills that lead to Chartered Engineer status

 This is for you if...

 You are passionate about sound, with a strong background/interest in science and audio technology

-You enjoyed mathematics or physics at school/college and like using technology to find solutions
+You enjoyed mathematics or physics at school/college and like using technology for problem-solving

 You want a degree with professional status, with the opportunity to take your studies to postgraduate level